-- Ensure ID tag information are visible and up to date.
-Information on the tag can include the dog’s name, your phone number, a secondary phone number (such as a family member or vet), microchip number, microchip company, and/or address.
+- Ensure ID tag information is visible and up to date.
+Information on the tag can include the dog’s name, your phone number, a secondary phone number (such as a family member or vet), a microchip number, a microchip company, and/or address.
 The information on the tag should be visible and easy to read.
 Engraved and printed fonts can fade over time.

 - Ensure the microchip is registered and information is up to date.
-(Note: a microchip is NOT a GPS tracker!
+(Note: A microchip is NOT a GPS tracker!
 It is a permanent electronic form of ID that is implanted at the back of a dog’s neck, in between the shoulder blades.
-This small, rice grain sized chip contains a unique registration number within a database registry and provides details about the animal and their owner when scanned.
-When a dog is lost, it is common practice by animal control and shelters to check for a chip.
-If your dog is found by a community resident, they can also have the pet scanned at a vet free of charge.)
-Chips can migrate to other areas of the dog’s body over time, so it is important to check its placement at annual vet visits.
+This small, rice grain-sized chip contains a unique registration number within a database registry and provides details about the animal and its owner when scanned.
+When a dog is lost, it is a common practice by animal control and shelters to check for a chip.
+If your dog is found by a community resident, they can also have the pet scanned at a vet free of charge).
+Chips can migrate to other areas of the dog’s body over time, so it is important to check their placement at annual vet visits.

-- After much experience searching for the best harness, “the 5 point harness” as used in the “Ruffwear Webmaster” designs have been the most effective at keeping our dogs secure.
+- After much experience searching for the best harness, “the 5-point harness” as used in the “Ruffwear Webmaster” designs has been the most effective at keeping our dogs secure.
 It is by no means “escape proof”, but we consider it the best option.

 - (If there is a fenced backyard) Check the fence for weak points, loose boards, faulty gate latches, and areas dogs have dug and can potentially crawl under.